 So you are looking to start brewing up some beer using the ol’ BIAB method eh?
 Good Choice… In my books you’re making a great decision…

-As you will see in the following BIAB instructions it is the simplest form of all grain brewing, the least expensive (by far) form of all grain brewing; there is far less clean up involved (always a good thing) and it makes just as good of beer or better than the other methods of brewing out there.
+As you will see in the following BIAB instructions it is the simplest form of all grain brewing, the least expensive (by far) form of all grain brewing; there is far less clean up involved (always a good thing) and it makes just as good of beer or better than the other methods of

 In fact, I simply have never been able to figure out why anyone would bother brewing beer any other way… just does not make sense to this guy.